 There are a few events each year where we are paid to speak or present seminars on the RVing lifestyle.

 Over the years we have run across various products and services that we have purchased and later recommended.
 In some cases, the owners of the companies have developed certain referral or commission plans that we take part in.
-It's a win-win for us and the company, and often we are able to offer discounts to our readers off of retail prices, making it a win-win-win deal.
-It's great to earn a little cash from something we were going to promote anyway, and it's a huge bonus when our readers can get a discount as well. :)
+It's a win-win for us and the company, and often we are able to offer discounts or coupons to our readers making it a win-win-win deal.
+It's great to earn a little cash from something we were going to promote anyway, and it's a huge bonus when our readers can get a discount and amazing customer service as well. :)